BIOS-538/assignments/final_project_announcement.md

 	- Detailed references/attributions: 2 points
 - +2 bonus points for audience choice of best presentation! (_voting on Ed discussion!_)

-The grade here will apply alike to all the team members.
-Please do indicate contributions at the end of the written report, and in extreme cases if anyone hasn't been contributing you can email the instructor.
+Note that _the maximum points will be capped at 20 including bonuses_ The grade here will apply alike to all the team members.
+Please do indicate contributions at the end of the written report.
+In extreme cases if someone on the team hasn't contributed resonably you can email the instructor for redressal.

 -----